 Note: While service color position remains the same, if all service personnel are not able to be present for the team, their order should go as follows as far as knowledge is concerned: regardless of service or rank, the most knowledgeable (as far as color guard experience) member should be the US color bearer and the second most knowledgeable should be the right rifle guard.
 Third in this sequence should be the left rifle guard with descending familiarity following from there.

 Joint Service Order for First Responders

 Full disclosure: I developed this.
 While this is not a hard-and-fast rule, I thought it necessary to create an order of precedence based on the implementation of each service.
-From my limited research, I came up with the following:
+Read this for complete first responder joint service information: